StellaYangF/Webpack/README.md

 ## 1. Configuration
 ### 1.1 Loaders
 #### 1.1.1 Introduction
+Out of the box, webpack only understands JavaScript and JSON files.
+Loaders allow webpack to process other types of files and convert them into valid modules that can be consumed by your application and added to the dependency graph. [*from webpack documentation*](https://webpack.js.org/concepts/#loaders)
 - `test`: RegExp
 - `use`: string, object, or array
 - `include/exclude`